Thorp Mill

 Thorp Mill is a historic building located in Thorp, Washington, United States.

 On November 23, 1977, the Thorp Mill was placed on the National Register of Historic Places.

-The landmark is maintained by the Thorp Mill Town Historical Preservation Society, which aims to preserve the mill for the benefit of the local community and to make it available for the benefit of people seeking to understand American culture and history.
-To this end, the organization now devotes itself to developing the mill site both as an interpretive site and as a gathering place for community activities, maintaining and fostering the close sense of community and family and the enterprising spirit that is the town of Thorp's heritage, while allowing it to carry those values forward into the future and into the world community.
+The landmark is maintained by the Thorp Mill Town Historical Preservation Society, which aims to preserve the mill for the benefit of the local community and to make it available for people seeking to understand American culture and history.
+To this end, the organisation now develops the mill site both as an interpretive site and as a gathering place for community activities, maintaining a sense of community in the town of Thorp's heritage, while keeping the same values of the community.